Efficient Test Collection Construction via Active Learning: PROPOSED APPROACH

-The RDS scenario is meant to support seed data selection for a case like this in which there is no interactive search interface or free judgments available from the preceding topic formation process.
-Instead, we assume access to some moderately effective (off-the-shelf or in-house) IR system which takes a search query as input, searches the given document collection, and produces a ranked list of documents.
-The assessor is then asked to proceed down the ranked list until at least $k$ relevant and non-relevant document(s) have been found, or some maximum effort is reached without success, in which case the topic is discarded (just as NIST traditionally abandoned topics which IS failed to find a sufficient mix of relevant and non-relevant documents).
-While RDS resembles traditional pooling in selecting the top-ranked documents for judging, pooling involves fusing results from many participating systems (and often manual runs as well) in order to find enough relevant documents to create a robust topic for reliable IR experimentation.
-In contrast, we select only seed documents via a single system ranking, then rely on AL to identify relevant documents to create a robust topic.
+{\bf Rank-based Document Selection (RDS)}: This scenario supports seed data selection when there is no interactive search interface or when no judgments are collected during topic formation, as in the TREC Million Query (MQ) Track \citep{carterette2009if}.
+Instead, we assume access to a single, moderately effective off-the-shelf or in-house IR system.
+Given a search query as input, the document collection is searched to produce a ranked list of documents.
+The assessor is then asked to proceed down the ranked list until at least $k$ relevant and non-relevant document(s) have been found, or some maximum effort is reached without success.
+In this latter case, the topic is discarded, as in typical TREC practice discussed in the IS scenario above.
+While shared task pooling identifies top-ranked documents for judging, RDS selects seed documents via only a single system ranking, then relies on AL to identify further relevant documents in order to create a robust topic.

-A question for our study is how we should measure and report the different costs of these alternative IS and RDS scenarios?
-While we assume topic creation is performed as a separate process, and so largely beyond the scope of our study, the {\em ad hoc} vs.\ MQ processes clearly vary greatly in human effort each requires (i.e., hours vs.\ minutes per topic).
-IS conceptually provides seed documents as a free by-product, but it is only because this cost is incurred earlier.
-In contrast, RDS involves far less initial overhead in topic creation, but effectively shifts this some of this cost downstream to our stage of collecting seed judgments.
-We return to this issue in Section \ref{section:setup_seed}.